Moving Tips for Selling Your Home

 - Confirm that your closing is still on track and handle tasks required by your closing agent.

 - Confirm moving and delivery dates with movers or check your truck reservation.

-- Arrange to cancel existing homeowner's insurance coverage after the closing is complete and you no longer own the property.
+- Arrange to cancel the existing homeowner's insurance coverage after the closing is complete, and you no longer own the property.
 If there's a delay, call your insurance agent immediately.

 - Arrange for someone to read the level of propane gas or fuel oil in tanks that remain on the property if your sales contract requires the new owners to pay you market price for the fuel.